 Millennium Falcon (Height Requirement: 38″)

 Millennium Falcon allows guests to pilot the most famous aircraft in Star Wars lore.
-Each guest will have a designated role such as pilot, gunner, or engineer.
-The role of the guest will give them tasks to complete throughout the ride.
+Each guest has a designated role such as pilot, gunner, or engineer.
+The role of the guest gives them tasks to complete throughout the ride.

 Rise of the Resistance (Height Requirement: 40″)